Claudiomics/azure-database-migration/README.md

 ## Data Backup and Restore

-Before creating a development environment for this database, I had to ensure the stored data in the production database is secure.
-The production database is for storing real customer data and the development database is for experimental testing.
-By provisioning a development database, it ensures there will be no accidental data loss or corruption to the production database.
-Maintains the integrity of the live data.
+Before creating a development environment for this database, I had to ensure the stored data in the production database was secure.
+The production database is for storing and presenting real customer data and the development database is for experimental testing.
+By provisioning a development database, it ensures there will be no accidental data loss or corruption to the production database, effectively maintaining the integrity of the live data.

--- I backed up the on-premise database by generating a full backup of the production database hosted on the Windows VM, and stored it in the backup file of the VM, before storing it in an Azure's blob.
-Then, I restored the database in a development environemnt and configured the settings for automatic backups. --
+The current Windows VM holds the production environemnt and database and this needed to be backed up in a way that would allow database restoration in a development environment.
+I achieved this by generating a full backup of the database (capturing the entire database at a specific point) and storiing in a backup file on the Virtual Machine, before transferring it to Azure Blob storage.
+I then configred a second virtual machine as the development environement before restoring the database from the blob onto this second VM and configured the setting to run automatic backups.

--- Data loss or corruption due to unexpected events or cyber threats can have massive negative implications to organisations, meaning backups are an essential aspect of managing databases.
-Azure SQL Database is used as a 'repository' for these companies who regularly backup and restore their databases using this system to ensure the quick restoration of data if required and minimise downtime.

-"In this example, our Windows VM holds our current production environment and database.
-We want to perform this backup, so we can later restore the database to a development environment where our developers can work on testing and developing new features.
-For creating a backup that can be restored to a development environment, we will choose the Full backup type."

-Backing up a database is the creation of a copy of the database at a set point in time, and there are full backups (capturing the entire database at a specific point), a differential backup (captures just the new changes made since last full backup) and transaction log backups ().

-Finally, I created an automated backup solution for the development environment, which safeguards any work that is done in future and aneables swift recovery from errors or data loss.
-There are multiple choices of the times each data backup occurs, with varying cost although it is automatically set to save every 24 hours.
+This system allows the quick restoration of data in the case of data loss or corruption due to unexpected events of cyber attacks, with minimum downtime.
+Having this system in place with regular backups minimises any negative implications to organisations facing data loss issues.

 The following steps were taken to achieve this: